reflectoring/reflectoring.github.io/content/blog/2023/2023-12-13-high-order-functions-and-inline-functions.md

     val evenNumbers = numbers.customFilter { it % 2 == 0 }
     println(evenNumbers) // Output: [2, 4, 6]
 }
 ```

 In this example, `customFilter` is a high-order function that takes a `predicate` function as a parameter.
 This allows us to filter a list based on various conditions without duplicating filtering logic.

 ## Inline Functions

 While high-order functions provide modularity and reusability, they may introduce some runtime overhead due to the creation of function objects.
-Here is where inline functions come into play.
+This is where inline functions come into play.
 Inline functions, as the name suggests, are a way to instruct the compiler to replace the function call site with the actual body of the function during compilation.
 This process eliminates the overhead associated with function calls and can lead to more efficient code execution.

 Consider the following example: